 Pastoral Care in the Sixth Form

 Important note to parents of current students – if you have a pastoral matter you wish to raise with the School regarding your son or daughter, please write to their Form Tutor.
-For urgent matters, please telephone the School and ask to speak with Mrs Dillane, the Sixth Form Pastoral Tutor.
+For urgent matters, please telephone the School and ask to speak with Mrs Burden, the Acting Sixth Form Pastoral Assistant.

 The two years spent in the Sixth Form are an important period of transition between schooling and university or work.

 The School is proud of its ability to balance the requirement of allowing students to find their own way as young adults, while simultaneously guiding them down the correct routes necessary to achieve.

 The School has a large team of staff dedicated to supporting our Sixth Form students.
 Each student is allocated to a tutor group of about 18 students and the smaller nature of those groups allows the Form Tutor to provide bespoke guidance and support for each individual.
 Each group meets daily for registration and once weekly for a Form period.
 Beyond that, each student will meet formally with his or her Form Tutor once every half term.
 In addition, pastoral staff provide extra support to students new to Westcliff.